Bonne Santé Liposome: Liposomal Vitamin C - 150ml

 - Prevents LDL oxidation, a huge risk factor for atherosclerosis

-- Reduces cholesterol levels in the blood
+- Reduces LDL cholesterol and triglyceride levels in the blood

 - Lowers the risk of atrial fibrillation (irregular beating of the heart) after heart surgery.